christianodejesus/sw-challenge/README.md

 # sw-challenge

-Repository for the Star Wars API Challenge.
+Repository for the Star Wars Challenge API.